 If prostate cancer is suspected by the DRE or PSA this is investigated further with a multiparametric MRI and transrectal ultrasound (TRUS) guided transperineal prostate biopsies.
 0.5 mm biopsy cores are taken from the prostate under general anaesthetic and sent for histopathology.
 The grade of the cancer, measured by Gleason Score and amount of cancer is assessed.
 The pathologist grades the most common cancer pattern out of 5 and the next most common pattern out of five to give a Gleason Score of usually at least 3+3=6 also known as Gleason Grade Group 1 low grade disease.
 GS 3+4=7 and GS 4+3=7 are treated as intermediate-grade disease and higher scores as high-grade disease.
 This Gleason Score or Grade Group, the number of biopsy cores infiltrated by cancer and the amount of cancer in each core is very important as treatment decisions are based on this.

-Staging radiological studies, a MRI, CT and whole body bone scan may be recommended to look for evidence of spread beyond the prostate capsule, to pelvic lymph nodes and to bones.
+Staging radiological studies, usually now a PSMA PET, sometimes a whole body bone scan and CT are usually recommended to look for evidence of spread beyond the prostate capsule, to pelvic lymph nodes and to beyond.
 These tests are not required for low-grade disease with a low PSA because spread is so unlikely.
-It must be remembered that these tests are relatively crude and will not pick up very early microscopic disease.